USAIN BOLT – THE RACE FOR OLYMPIC FITNESS!!!

 Secondly, what happens next?
-There is a battery of treatments that an Olympic athlete will probably receive.
+There is a battery of treatments that an Olympic athlete will receive.
 Usain Bolt has flown to Germany to see a specialist for further treatment.
 Ultimately, these treatments are designed to speed up the healing process.
-These can vary depending on all sorts of issues, mainly money!!
-There are a wide range of weird and wonderful treatments available to the elite athlete.
+These can vary depending on all sorts of issues, mainly money!
 However, Mother Nature’s physiological healing timeframes need to be acknowledged and respected.

 A reasonable analogy is that the fibres in Muscle tissue are similar to the strands of a rope.
 Once an injury has occurred, then the amazing human healing cycle begins.
 This can take weeks to fully return to somewhere close to the pre-injury condition.

-Here’s the problem, the Hamstring muscle needs to be fully healed and strong before you can even attempt to put it through the most severe test which is flat out sprinting.
-You can see how this might be an issue in the 100M qualification for Rio.
+Here’s the problem, the Hamstring muscle has to be fully healed and strong before you even attempt to put it through the most severe test which is flat out sprinting.

-I imagine that Usain is being managed extremely carefully as the medical and physiotherapy team attempt to combine the tricky task of accelerating healing and loading appropriately in an effort to prepare for the ultimate test on the 22nd of July.
+I am sure that Usain is being managed extremely carefully as the medical and physiotherapy team attempt to combine the tricky task of accelerating healing and loading appropriately in an effort to prepare for the ultimate test on the 22nd of July.

-Elite athletes such as Usain Bolt are obviously supreme physical specimens which generally helps shave a few days of the well-known recovery timeframes.
-Also, access to medical and physiotherapy services which I suspect will be babysitting him 24 hours a day is also a bonus.
+Elite athletes such as Usain Bolt are obviously supreme physical specimens.
+This generally helps shave a few days of the well-known recovery timeframes.
+Also, access to medical and physiotherapy services which will be babysitting him 24 hours a day is also a bonus.

-Whether an Olympic athlete or a recreational runner or 5-a-side player, muscle injuries are well understood and Chartered Physiotherapy can help with grading and managing recovery.
+If you are an Olympic athlete, recreational runner or 5-a-side player, all muscle injuries are very well understood.
+Chartered Physiotherapy will help with grading and managing recovery.